Will you get in? 2024 Pacific Chances Calculator | CampusReel

 The table below summarizes what you need to get into Pacific.

-For a more detailed breakdown of University of the Pacific (UOP) admissions requirements read here.
+For a more detailed breakdown of Pacific University admissions requirements read here.

 |School Average